 Low Carb Avocado Recipe Roundup

 - I love to mix avocado with other fresh veggies and herbs to add richness and depth of flavor to simple salads.
 This Cucumber Avocado Salad from Dani at The Adventure Bite is the epitome of easy and would make an excellent low carb side dish!

-- These Egg Stuffed Avocados by Martina of the KetoDietApp are not only delicious and beatiful, they may help you combat the dreaded keto-flu!
+- These Egg Stuffed Avocados by Martina of the KetoDietApp are not only delicious and beautiful, they may help you combat the dreaded keto-flu!

 - Kalyn’s Kitchen always delivers tasty low carb recipes!
 Her blog is geared toward South Beach diet recipes, but I’ve found lots of keto friendly treasures like her Avocado Frittata with Cotija and Mozzarella Cheese!

 Everything you could ever want to know about avocado (…and more!)

 The avocado is a fruit native to Central America and Mexico.
 The tree-grown fruit is part of the Lauraceae family: This grouping also includes laurel, camphor, bay, and cinnamon.
 The avocado is a flowering tree.
 The fruit is actually a single, pear-shaped berry with a large walnut-colored seed in the middle.

 Avocados are also referenced as Persea americana.
 The Aztecs used to consume the berry (Nahuatl Indians), and called the fruit ahuakatl or ahuácatl meaning “testicle.”
 Several theories exist as to why the name of the avocado stems from the word ahuácatl.
 One argument suggests it was because the avocado has an appearance like a testicle, so the connection between the two words was made.
 Some sources suggest the fruit is associated with Aztec fertility rites.
 A similar argument suggests that avocados are powerful, all-natural aphrodisiacs.
 Ooh-la-la!